PuruVJ/puruvjdev2/src/blog/setup-prettier-vscode.md

 ## Why should I bother with the NPM package?

 VSCode extension is much easier and better in terms of Developer Experience, but it can only format one file at a time.
 If you're adding prettier in a pre-existing large-enough project, you simply can't bother with opening every single file yourselves, and hitting the magic keys.
 You need to <mark>bulk-format</mark> them.
-That's where Prettier Node CLI comes in
+That's where Prettier Node CLI comes in.

 There's also the fact that VSCode is a memory hog, and adding extensions to it makes everything slower.
-You don't need to bother with this point if you have a 8 Gigs RAM, I5 CPU with blazing-fast SSD laptop, it can take any extension (These specs are just my laptop's specs, these are not hard limits in any way).
+You don't need to bother with this point if you have a 8 GB RAM, i5 CPU with blazing-fast SSD laptop, it can take any extension (These specs are just my laptop's specs, these are not hard limits in any way).

 But if you have a slow system and don't wanna add any extensions, No Problem 👍.
 You'll just need to learn to use the CLI.
 And it's simple enough.
 I'll cover that below.